jaegertracing/jaeger/CONTRIBUTING.md

 ## Merging PRs
 **For maintainers:** before merging a PR make sure the title is descriptive and follows [a good commit message](./CONTRIBUTING_GUIDELINES.md)

-Merge the PR by using "Squash and merge" option on Github.
+Merge the PR by using "Squash and merge" option on GitHub.
 Avoid creating merge commits.
 After the merge make sure referenced issues were closed.

 ## Deprecating CLI Flags